Guentzel more than just Crosby's wingman

 Maybe it's being the son of a hockey coach.
 (Mike coached at the junior level, in the USHL and is now the associate head coach at Minnesota.)
 Maybe it's from growing up around the game in a hockey-crazed state.
 Guentzel is the classic rink rat, which endears him to everyone who coaches him.

 He's had success at every level.
 He's met every challenge.
-Now, he may have to find his way without Crosby, while the Penguins captain recovers from a concussion.
+Now, he may have to find his way without Crosby, while the Penguins' captain recovers from a concussion.
 Guentzel's track record suggests he'll do just fine.

 "He's a guy that finds ways to have success regardless of who we put him with," Penguins coach Mike Sullivan said.
 "He has a complete game.
 He can play down low and grind.
 He has hockey sense.
 He can make plays off the rush.
 He plays with a lot of courage.
 He's not afraid to go to the net and take a cross check and bang a rebound and maybe get a stick on a deflection."